 - Departmental members will be permitted to reserve a booked room for use in the event that it becomes vacant: they will then be given first refusal on the room if it does become vacant.

-- Any member of the Department who wishes to report that their endeavours have been adversely affected by this policy should report to the Head of Administration and Finance, who will refer to Executive Committee as necessary.
+- Any member of the Department who wishes to report that their endeavours have been adversely affected by this policy should report to the Director of Administration and IT, who will refer to Executive Committee as necessary.